-Twice a week, Ashe County Interim Extension Director Travis Birdsell hits Interstate 40 at 5:30 a.m. to make it to Raleigh for the 8:30 a.m. statistics class required for his masters’ degree in horticulture.
+Twice a week, Ashe County Interim Extension Director Travis Birdsell hits Interstate 40 at 5:30 a.m. to make it to Raleigh for his 8:30 a.m. statistics class.
+It’s required for his masters’ degree in horticulture.

 When their Extension work is done for the day in Scott Hall, Research Specialist Dannica Wall and Area Specialized Agent Marissa Herchler prioritize lending each other a hand on research trials as both work toward their Ph.D.s in poultry science.